 Kenan earned his undergraduate degree from Tulane University in 1983 and his law degree from Emory University School of Law in 1986.
-He has been voted a Georgia Super Lawyer in Insurance Coverage (2005-2018) and was selected Best Lawyers in America for Insurance law and litigation (2017-2021).
+In 2021, Kenan was recognized by Chambers and Partners USA in Insurance-Georgia.
+He has been voted a Georgia Super Lawyer in Insurance Coverage (2005-2019) and was selected Best Lawyers in America for Insurance law and litigation (2017-2021).
 He is an FAA licensed pilot.

 August 20, 2020

 Best Lawyers selected 201 Cozen O’Connor lawyers from 23 of the firm’s nationwide offices for inclusion in the 2021 edition of The Best Lawyers in America© (Copyright 2020 by Woodward/White, Inc., of Aiken, SC).

 Best Lawyers selected 138 Cozen O’Connor lawyers from 21 of the firm’s national offices for inclusion in the 2020 edition of The Best Lawyers in America.

 One hundred twenty-six Cozen O’Connor lawyers from 20 of the firm’s national offices have been selected for inclusion in the 2018 edition of The Best Lawyers in America.

 Lawyers were selected for inclusion in the 2018 edition based on a rigorous peer-review that has been developed and defined for more than 30 years.

 Sixty-two Cozen O’Connor lawyers from 13 of the firm’s national offices have been selected for inclusion in the 2017 edition of The Best Lawyers in America.